PROGRAM

 Hot off the presses, Aram’s Notebook, translated by Ara Merjian (Swan Isle Press, 2025), is the story of a mother and son who escape the Armenian genocide because they have embarked on a pilgrimage.
 Professors Merjian and Aurélie Vialette will read from and discuss the novel.

+The exquisite literary review, THE COMMON, has devoted a dossier to Catalan women writers.
 Marialena Carr and Mary Ann Newman will read from their translations of Mònica Batet and Maria Antònia Vicenç and talk with editor Stephanie Malak, Ara Merjian and Aurélie Vialette.

 Friday, April 25, 6-8 p.m.
-Our Lady of Pompeii
+Our Lady of Pompeii (watch)

 25 Carmine (enter on Bleecker)